wbstack/queryservice-ui/README.md

 Once the new deployment chart has been created, change the deployment chart version in use on the deployment server following instructions on https://wikitech.wikimedia.org/wiki/Kubernetes/Deployments.
 A bit more detailed deployment instructions for another service, that could be used for reference, can be found at https://wikitech.wikimedia.org/wiki/Miscweb#Deploy\_to\_Kubernetes/wikikube.

+### Usage Metrics
+Usage metrics are only emitted when hosted on query.wikidata.org.
+They are sent to https://wikidata.org/beacon/stats and https://wikidata.org/beacon/statsv .

 ## Components
 ### Editor
 A [CodeMirror](https://codemirror.net/) based SPARQL editor with code completion (ctrl+space) and tooltips (hover).